 How to Find Your Comfort Preference

-Now that you know the basics, here are some tips on figuring out which comfort level is best for you.
+Now that you know the basics, here are some tips on figuring out whether a firm or medium mattress is best for you.

 Step 1: Get Prepared

-When heading out to find your mattress, it is essential that you prep for the task.
-Put on some comfortable clothes and consider taking your pillow along
+When heading out to find your mattress, it is essential that you prepare for the task.
+Put on some comfortable clothes and consider taking your pillow

-to the store so that you’re able to replicate your normal sleeping environment.
+along to the store so that you’re able to replicate your normal sleeping environment.
 Make a note of any mattresses you like on your phone.
-Ensure you know
+Ensure

-the mattress size you need and think about your typical sleeping position.
-Keep in mind that side sleepers usually need a softer comfort level, while
+you know the mattress size you need and think about your typical sleeping position.
+Keep in mind that side sleepers usually need a softer comfort level,

 Step 2: Try Them All